 Testing Valves and Piston Rings

-A cylinder leak down test requires the removal of all the spark plugs.
-The crankshaft is then turned so that each piston is at top dead centre (both valves closed); when each cylinder is tested.
+A cylinder leak down test requires the removal, of all the spark plugs.
+The crankshaft is then turned, so that each piston is at top dead center (both valves closed); when each cylinder is tested.
 Most people start with cylinder number one and follow the engine’s firing order.
-A threaded coupling attached to a leakage gauge is screwed into a spark plug hole.
+A threaded coupling, attached to a leakage gauge, is screwed into a spark plug hole.
 Compressed air (80 to 90 psi) is then fed into the cylinder.